What is digital citizenship?

 - responsibly – for example, learning skills for making informed choices when you’re online.

-Benefits of digital citizenship for pre-teens and teenagers
+Benefits of digital citizenship for young people

-Pre-teens and teenagers get many benefits from being digital citizens.
+Young people get many benefits from being digital citizens.

 These key messages can encourage your child to be safe and responsible online, while still having fun: